Jon Krakauer: Missoula: Rape and the Justice System in a College Town

 Missoula: Rape and the Justice System in a College Town (2015) explores how rape is handled by colleges and the criminal justice system.
 The book follows several case studies of women raped in Missoula, Montana, many of them linked in some way to the University of Montana.
 Krakauer attempts to illuminate why many victims do not want to report their rapes to the police, and he criticizes the justice system for giving the benefit of the doubt to assailants but not to victims.
 Krakauer was inspired to write the book when a friend of his, a young woman, revealed to him that she had been raped.

-Emily Bazelon, writing for the New York Times Book Review, gave the book a lukewarm review, criticizing it for not fully exploring its characters or appreciating the difficulty colleges face in handling and trying to prevent sexual assault.
-"Instead of delving deeply into questions of fairness as universities try to fulfill a recent government mandate to conduct their own investigations and hearings—apart from the police and the courts—Krakauer settles for bromides," Bazelon wrote.
-"University procedures should 'swiftly identify student offenders and prevent them from reoffending, while simultaneously safeguarding the rights of the accused,' he writes, asserting that this 'will be difficult, but it's not rocket science.'"
+Emily Bazelon, writing for the New York Times Book Review, gave the book a lukewarm review, criticizing it for not fully exploring its characters or appreciating the difficulty colleges face in handling and trying to prevent sexual assault, writing that "Instead of delving deeply into questions of fairness as universities try to fulfill a recent government mandate to conduct their own investigations and hearings—apart from the police and the courts—Krakauer settles for bromides."

+Writing in the Los Angeles Times, Lacy M. Johnson gave the book a positive review, describing the writing as "compelling" and the research as "meticulous".
+"I wish women didn’t need a voice such as his to corroborate our experience of violence, but I am glad we have him as an ally in this work," Johnson wrote.
+"Missoula will undoubtedly fortify those of us who have already broken our silence and may rally those who have not dared to.
+There is some justice in that, no matter how complicated and faint."